This resource has tips on how to stretch your food dollars by planning ahead, budgeting, making smart choices, and preparing low-cost recipes.

 “This interactive module will provide tips and activities to help you plan, purchase and prepare healthy meals for your family.”

 “Take the free EatFresh.org Mini Course to boost your nutrition, cooking, and healthy living knowledge.
 Each self-paced topic takes 5-10 minutes to complete.
 Learn how to: eat healthy on a budget, read nutrition labels and ingredient lists, avoid added sugar in foods, cook easy, tasty meals, determine portion sizes to manage your weight, shop smart and save money, and plan meals for healthy holidays and celebrations.”

 “The Together Counts™ program offers a robust set of wellness curricular resources to classroom educators and after school providers, alongside tools, tips and activities for families of children in pre-K through middle school.
-Our standards-aligned curriculum (listed below) is cross-curricular, free, downloadable and available in English and Spanish and covers the importance of balancing daily physical activity with good nutrition, decision making and the connection between being healthy and self-esteem.”
+Their standards-aligned curriculum is cross-curricular, free, downloadable and available in English and Spanish and covers the importance of balancing daily physical activity with good nutrition, decision making and the connection between being healthy and self-esteem.”